flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 ##### A quick note on encapsulation
 In the world of object-oriented programming, the principal of _encapsulation_ warns us against creating types that are "just data" (i.e. don't have behaviour) - see the [AnemicDomainModel](https://martinfowler.com/bliki/AnemicDomainModel.html).

-Encapsulation is a core pillar of object-oriented programming - a well-designed object
+Encapsulation is a core pillar of object-oriented programming - according to OO best-practice, a well-designed object
 * Offers a minimal public interface (API)
 * Hides implementation details
 * Is responsible for protecting its own internal state & invariants

-Encapsulation primarily helps with
+Encapsulation is primarily intended to help with
 * Enabling code reuse
 * Reducing cognitive load for developers
 * Ensuring correct behaviour / reducing bugs